dsphamgithub/tsda/README.md

 - [ ] Resolve/merge training script related differences between non-TSDA and TSDA versions of EfficientDet where appropriate.

 - [ ] Fix TSDA model with `num_damage_sectors=1` ($m=1$), currently only partially implemented and still has errors.

-### DICTA Submission TODO

-***Delete this section when done***

-- [x] Directory for dataset generation code (don't forget damage-related eval code)?
-If so, leave comment in README here that a subsequent publication will cover further features of code

-- [x] Provide permalinks to the templates and backgrounds used for generating the synthetic dataset (cite Geograph contributors)

-- [x] Provide permalinks to the exact datasets used in the paper's experiments (5 synth levels and 12000_synth_test)

-- [ ] Provide permalink to the Singularity container and/or container definition (may be able to use Pawsey/Singularity cloud thing)

-- [x] Directory for sign detection version of EfficientDet

-- [x] Directory for TSDA version of EfficientDet

-- [x] Show experiment training details and results in README